starburstdata/metabase-driver/README.md

 ### Update Metabase Version
 If needed, `make checkout_latest_metabase_tag` will update Metabase to its latest tagged release.

-*CAUTION*: the Metabase test file `metabase/test/metabase/driver_test.clj` is overridden by a modified version on the root directory (see the `Makefile`).
-This is because two tests (`can-connect-with-destroy-db-test` and `check-can-connect-before-sync-test`) do not work with the Starburst driver as they're testing what happens when a database is deleted (which cannot happen with Starburst).
-So instead of adding some useless stuff to `can-connect?` for the sole purpose of satisfying tests, it was found preferable to just remove those two tests.
+*CAUTION*: the Metabase test file `./metabase/.clj-kondo/test/hooks/clojure/test_test.clj` is overridden by a modified version on the root directory (see the `Makefile`).
+This is because the test `check-driver-keywords-test` is not expected to work with the Starburst driver.

-Whenever upgrading the version of Metabase, `./driver_test.clj` should be replaced with `metabase/test/metabase/driver_test.clj` with the two offending tests removed (unless they pass or there is a clean way around them)
+Whenever upgrading the version of Metabase, `./test_test.clj` should be replaced with `./metabase/.clj-kondo/test/hooks/clojure/test_test.clj` with the `check-driver-keywords-test` test removed.

 ## References
 * [Encrypting Metabase Database Details](https://www.metabase.com/docs/latest/operations-guide/encrypting-database-details-at-rest.html)